rodrigomalagon/Modelling-of-IoT-surveyed-UN-camps/README.md

-# Energy Consumption in IoT-surveyed Peacekeeping Missions
+# Energy Consumption Modelling in IoT-surveyed Peacekeeping Missions

-Author: Rodrigo Malagón Rodríguez Date: January 2025
+Author: Rodrigo Malagón Rodríguez

+Date: January 2025

-This repository contains all the workflow and helping functions for the thesis project entitled
+This repository contains the source code used in the thesis project entitled
-`Energy Consumption in IoT-surveyed Peacekeeping Missions` by the author, presented at Universitat Jaume I as part of the degree MSc.
+`Energy Consumption Modelling in IoT-surveyed Peacekeeping Missions` by the author, presented at Universitat Jaume I, as part of the MSc.
 Geospatial Technologies.
-The main workflow is distributed across Processing and Modelling modules These are accessible through the `Data processing.Rmd` and `Modelling.Rmd` files within this repository.
+The main workflow is distributed across Processing and Modelling modules.
+These are accessible through the `Data processing.md` and `Modelling.md` files, respectively.

+The data used in this work was provided by the UNGSC agency.
+Due to privacy concerns by the providor, we only share the source code.
-Due to protection of data by the providor of data, the UNGSC agency, we are not allowed to share the data.
-However, the complete techniques and code developed by the author is share in this public repository.
+However, the methods and code by the author are shared through the license provided in this repository.